 Puppies

 You should also make sure your home is ready for the puppy before you pick him or her up.
-Puppy proof the spaces where the dog will be allowed and purchase a crate, food, toys, treats, and all the other supplies your dog will need.
+Puppy-proof the spaces where the dog will be allowed and purchase a crate, food, toys, treats, and all the other supplies your dog will need.
 You will also want to find a veterinarian and schedule a check-up shortly after the dog comes home.

 Dapple Dachshunds and Children

-These Dachshunds can be a good family pet.
+These Dachshunds can be good family pets.
 However, they will do best when they grow up around the children in the family, as they are playful and affectionate.
 However, they may not be very accepting of a child’s friends who come to visit and may bark or snap at unknown children.

 Colors